Celebrating Thanksgiving Overseas

 Six-year-old Jackson, who’d accompanied his dad for the turkey hunt, had carried back the sack containing the roasting juices.

 “I knew I’d better not show up without the juices for the gravy,” Lief explained as he dropped the board with the turkey on the dining room table and then collapsed on the sofa.
 “Good thing I had Jackson to help.”

 Our Paris apartment-sized kitchen wasn’t built for preparing Thanksgiving feasts, but we managed.
 Lief, Kaitlin, Jackson, and, often, friends of Kaitlin and Jackson, would pitch in.

 Sometimes, when we ran out of counter space, this meant, for them, standing in the corner of the kitchen, in the hallway off the kitchen, or out in the dining room holding a tray of biscuits awaiting its turn for the oven or a bowl of bread crumbs that would become the stuffing as soon as I found room somewhere to sit a bowl big enough for the task.

 Thanksgiving Adventures In Panama

-Our seven Thanksgivings in Panama City have been easy to organize and uneventful.
-Panama has been making an effort for decades to import the American way of life, and this is nowhere more evident than in Panama City’s big supermarkets.
+Our Thanksgivings in Panama have been easy to organize and uneventful.
+This country has been making an effort for decades to import the American way of life, and this is nowhere more evident than in Panama City’s big supermarkets.

 At Riba Smith, for example, starting late October, displays offer Ocean Spray cranberry sauce, Libby’s pumpkin pie filling, ready-made pie crust, Stove Top stuffing, and oversized roasting pans.
 One area of the freezer section is given over to turkeys, available in any size you might want up to 30 pounds.